 - Between 60-80% of positions filled are never listed!
 The only way you would ever know about these “hidden” jobs is through networking.

-- There is a recruiting technology “gold rush” driving job sourcing that is increasingly focused on data mining of social networking sites to identify qualified candidates.
+- There is a recruiting technology, “gold rush,” driving job sourcing that is increasingly focused on data mining of social networking sites to identify qualified candidates.

 All indications are that these trends will continue.
 The probability of you finding your next job opportunity may depend on social networking.

-The traditional resume and cover letter are becoming things of the past, being replaced daily by e-mails, networking calls, and scans of Linked-in profiles.
+The traditional resume and cover letter are becoming things of the past, being replaced daily by e-mails, networking calls, and scans of LinkedIn profiles.

 Your Job Search and the Time Value of Money

 A fundamental principle of economics is “the time value of money.”
 This simply means that the sooner a business transaction produces profit, the better.
-This fundamental principle drives all strategic planning and investments in business.
+This fundamental principle drives all strategic planning and investments in the business.

 It should be a core driver of your career strategy as well.
 It takes time and effort to build an effective, high-quality social network.
 If you begin this process the day you lose your job or decide to start looking, you have significantly delayed your potential return on the time value of money.

 Building a social network is parallel to getting in shape.
-It takes 3 to 6 months of consistent effort including 1 to 3 hours of work each week to build a vibrant and growing social network.
+It takes 3 to 6 months of consistent effort, including 1 to 3 hours of work each week, to build a vibrant and growing social network.

 Building an online profile and presence is not like writing your resume.
-It is not something that you do once and leave alone.
+It is not something that you do once and leaves alone.
 Just as with an exercise routine, you must maintain, update, and grow your profile if it is to have any impact or add value.

 Let’s break the potential financial impact of proactively building your social network down to real dollars.
-If you make $150,000 per year with the 30% benefits package and a 10% bonus structure, you are bringing in a total compensation of approximately $17,500 per month.
+If you make $150,000 per year with the 30% benefits package and a 10% bonus structure, you are bringing in total compensation of approximately $17,500 per month.

 If you begin the process of social networking the day you need to replace that income, it could easily take you an additional 30-60 days to get up to speed.
-That is a significant cost.
+That is a high cost.
 It is a far better investment to spend a little time each week building career insurance.

 Getting Started Is Easy

 Some business leaders are skeptical or uneasy about starting a social networking regimen.
-In most of these cases, it is because these individuals have not tried it and stuck with the process long enough to see the value.
+In most of these cases, it is because these individuals have not tried it and have stuck with the process long enough to see the value.
 Those who are committed to the process see results and appreciate the investment.

 LinkedIn is a great place to start and continues to pull away as the primary web connection for business networking and corporate recruiting.

 Building out a LinkedIn profile and growing your network requires no more initial effort than updating your resume.
-In fact, it is better to work on your professional social network over time as your updates attract interest and attention.
+In fact, it is better to work on your professional social network over time, as your updates attract interest and attention.

-Three Suggestions for getting Started
+Three Suggestions for Getting Started

-- If you are new to LinkedIn, the service is remarkably easy (and free) as the online instructions leads you through each phase of the profile-building process.
+- If you are new to LinkedIn, the service is remarkably easy (and free) as the online instructions lead you through each phase of the profile-building process.
 Simply navigate to LinkedIn.com and follow the “create account” link.

 - There are many ways to approach profile-building.
 The best way to get started is to look at 15 to 20 profiles of individuals of your management level in related industries.
 Keep track of what stands out to you and fits with your professional style.
 Borrow shamelessly.